2CentsCapitalHR/ai-engineer-task-Vasanth2310/README.md

 | 3.png | ![3](Output/3.png) |
 | 4.png | ![4](Output/4.png) |

+The Generated / Reviewed doccuments are attached in the Output Folder.

 ## 📌 Notes

 * Ensure your `GEMINI_API_KEY` is active before running the app.